UX and SEO: How the User Experience Impacts Organic Search

 SEO includes the strategies and practices designed to improve where a web page ranks on search engine results pages (SERPs).
 The approach involves optimizing your content, content strategy, meta tags, keywords, and building backlinks to signal to search engines and your target audience that your website is relevant, authoritative, and credible.

 UX, on the other hand, is all about designing and optimizing the interactions user have with your digital content (e.g., your website, web applications, and mobile apps).
-The purpose of a UX strategy is to ensure your content is intuitive, e
+The purpose of a UX strategy is to ensure your content is intuitive, enjoyable, and efficient — from the way content is laid out to the speed and accessibility of the site.

 How User Experience Design Affects SEO and Ranking